 Delivered as four three-hour webinar sessions, this adapted version of our long-running popular training course provides an introduction to the most important aspects of housing aid and advice work.

 Delegates gain the legal knowledge and practical skills required to determine housing status and become familiar with the principles, processes and duties inherent in the homelessness legislation.
 They also examine the changes introduced under the Homelessness Reduction Act.

 The first two sessions cover: housing status, Housing Act legislation, tenancies and licences, notice rules and possession.
-The second two sessions examine homelessness including: the legislation and Code of Guidance, the duty to make enquiries, housing options and the prevention of homelessness, the Homelessness Reduction Act, eligibility (a brief overview only), intentionality, priority need and local connection.
+The second two sessions examine homelessness, including the legislation and Code of Guidance, the duty to make enquiries, housing options and the prevention of homelessness, the Homelessness Reduction Act, eligibility (a brief overview only), intentionality, and priority need and local connection.